Veteran AP reporter, editor Robert Barr dies at age 71

 “He was a lanky, droll, dry-witted part of a wonderful team in London and earlier as news editor at AP’s New York headquarters,” AP Standards editor John Daniszewski said.
 “His true affection for his adopted country shone through in the many stories under his byline about life and culture in Britain.”

-Bob joined the London bureau in 1988 from New York.
-One of his first assignments was covering the crash of Pan Am Flight 103 in Lockerbie, Scotland.
+He worked in Honolulu and New York before joining the London bureau in 1988.
+One of his first assignments in Britain was covering the crash of Pan Am Flight 103 in Lockerbie, Scotland.
 Two years later, he became news editor, earning the respect of colleagues for his precise, yet graceful way with words and effective oversight, said Myron Belkind, who served as London bureau chief from 1980 to 2001.

 It was in Belfast where photographer Dave Caulkin first met Barr — a “giant American ambling along” — through the airport.
 On visits there, Barr revealed a love of old churches and the odd glass of Guinness, as well as his skill as a journalist, Caulkin said.